 - Watch airplanes land at Earthquake Park near the Anchorage airport.

-At the end, you’ll need to board a plane home at Ted Steven’s International Airport.
+Now that we’re at the end of your trip, you’ll need to board a plane home at Ted Stevens Anchorage International Airport.
 Many flights are red-eye when heading east toward the contiguous United States, so settle in for the long flight with dreams full of your Alaskan adventures!